 Plot.ly offers a preview workspace where you can toy with the functionality of the tool, giving you a chance to see if its advanced visualization options are exactly what your business reports need to come to life.
 This site goes far beyond the pie charts and bar graphs.
 It’s best for businesses that need to show data narratives and predictive analysis.
 Plot.ly allows users to upload Excel and CSV files directly to its system as you build your interactive and customizable data plots which can be downloaded or hosted on the site.
 The pro version of the software can make up to 10,000 API calls per day, making data importing hands-free.

 DataHero finds beauty in simplicity.
 It is perhaps one of the best options on this list for ecommerce sellers new to data visualization software.
 It uses a drag and drop system to create easy to understand graphs and charts.
 A particular feature of DataHero relevant to ecommerce sellers is its customer purchase visualization data.
 Use CSV and Excel files to track revenue and email lists.
-DataHero even offers direct integrations with ecommerce favorites like Shopify and MailChimp.
+DataHero even offers direct integrations with ecommerce favorites like Shopify.

 We’re not all data experts.
 For many of us, the last time we touched this kind of stuff was for a statistics required course in college.
 But our fear or anxiety of math shouldn’t be what stops a business from growing.
 True growth requires methodical thought, and a method with no data is just a guess.

 That’s why these simple data visualization software tools are so important for an ecommerce business owner.
 Check out these five tools and you’ll see the numbers don’t lie.